davidmintz/court-interpreters-office/README.md

 # known issues and limitations

-The SDNY Interpreters Office has been successfully running the current major version of`InterpretersOffice` since April 2020.
+The SDNY Interpreters Office has been successfully running the current major version of`InterpretersOffice` since April 2020; predecessor versions have been in use since 2000.
 It is stable and production-ready.
 There are still a few ragged edges which, once smoothed out, should improve long-term maintainability and performance.
 The following are for the most part invisible to end users:
-* The JQuery-based Javascript is somewhat old-school, and at this writing we still need to concatenate and minify Javascript and CSS assets.
+* The JQuery-based Javascript is old-school and though it works fine, it should be migrated to [webpack](https://webpack.js.org/).
 * The ways in which similar problems are handled in various parts of the application are not always consistent, as I was learning more about Doctrine ORM as the project progressed.
 *  `InterpretersOffice` has been designed with the US federal court system in mind.
 It is not currently well-suited to other